Struggling with debt? You have options.

 • Your wages may be garnished

-Debt settlement companies operating in Montana must be registered with the Office of Consumer Protection.
+Debt settlement companies operating in Montana are regulated by the Department of Justice and are required to register with the Office of Consumer Protection.
 A registered debt settlement company is not supported or recommended by the Office of Consumer Protection.
-A registered debt settlement company has met the minimum legal requirements to provide debt settlement services to Montana residents.
+It simply means the company has met the minimum legal requirements to provide debt settlement services to Montana residents.
 If you choose to work with a debt settlement company, it is critical that you read and understand the entire contract before signing.

 Pre-Bankruptcy Credit Counseling